vaquarkhan/Cassandra-with-Springboot-microservice-Spark-Hive-dataload/README.md

 In Cassandra this matters because the data in a particular column family is stored in the same files on disk - so it is more efficient to place data items that are likely to be retrieved together, in the same ColumnFamily.
 This is partly a practical speed concern, but also a matter of organising your data into a clear schema.
 This touches upon your second definition - one might consider all the data about a particular key to be a "row", but partitioned by Column Family.
 However, in Cassandra it is not really a single row, because the data in one ColumnFamily can be changed independently of the data in other ColumnFamilies for the same row key.

+### Keyspace :
+A keyspace in Cassandra is a namespace that defines data replication on nodes.
+A cluster contains one keyspace per node.The CREATE KEYSPACE statement has two properties: replication and durable_writes.

+              CREATE KEYSPACE <identifier> WITH <properties>

+              CREATE KEYSPACE “KeySpace Name” WITH replication = {'class': ‘Strategy name’, 'replication_factor' : ‘No.Of   replicas’};

+              CREATE KEYSPACE “KeySpace Name” WITH replication = {'class': ‘Strategy name’, 'replication_factor' : ‘No.Of  replicas’} AND durable_writes = ‘Boolean value’;

+Example :

+         CREATE KEYSPACE Vkhan WITH replication = {'class':'SimpleStrategy', 'replication_factor' : 3};

 ----------------------------------------------------------------